fazibear/puddleofcode/content/story/2023-04-17-lets-go-wasm.md

 )
 ```

 We don't need any JS stuff here.
-Bui need to import our `canvas` to fetch its size.
+But need to import our `canvas` to fetch its size.

 ```go
 func Asciify(data []uint8) string {